openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 ### Creating a Product Endpoint

-Since it's now verified that products can successfully fetched from the database, you are ready to create a REST endpoint that returns the products data as a JSON response..
+Now that you've verified you can successfully fetch products from the database, you are ready to create a REST endpoint that returns the products data as a JSON response.

 Create a class called `ProductEndpoint` in `src/main/java/com/redhat/coolstore/service` with the following code: